- CCUS Basics

 How much does CCUS cost?

-The exact cost of CCUS depends to a great extent on the mixture of gases it has to deal with.
+For most sectors, capture is by far the most expensive part of the process, with the exact cost depending largely on the mixture of gases it has to deal with.
 If there is a high proportion of carbon dioxide, at high pressure and on a large scale, it is relatively easy to capture, making costs lower than for dilute or low-pressure exhaust gases.
-A 2021 Global CCS Institute report showed that for industries making fertilizers or ethanol, capture cost is well below $50 per tonne; for steel it can be around $100 per tonne, rising up to around $250 per tonne for aluminium.
-In 2017 the Institute calculated the cost of pipeline transport and storage to be $7 to $12 per tonne for onshore, and $16 to $37 per tonne for offshore.
+In 2022, the US Department of Energy’s NETL report calculated that for industries with high-purity carbon dioxide streams such as those making fertilizers or ethanol, capture cost ranges from $19 to $32 per tonne of carbon dioxide.
+For cement the capture cost is around $60 per tonne and for steel around $65.

 How secure is CCUS?